He who has health has hope, and he who has hope has everything..

 Community Health Services At A Glance

-Phalaborwa, with an estimated population of 150 000, has close to 9066 people that are on ARVs.
+Phalaborwa, with an estimated population of 188 000, has more than 15 000 people that are on ARVs.
 This is only a fraction of people living with HIV and who have not started treatment.
 Given the burden of HIV in RSA and the fact that Phalaborwa is a mining area with many migrant labours, the number of clients on ARVs is too small.
 Nobody can prosper economically unless their primary health care needs are taken care of, which is why the Palabora Foundation is invested in the health of people living in and around Phalaborwa.
 In fact, the Palabora Foundation supports an average of 1300 people per month from all communities in the Ba-Phalaborwa municipality to access health services.
 Our flagship programs are:

 e empower the community through health education and information sharing so that they can better take care of their health.
 By being healthy the people will be in a position to go to school or work thereby contributing to the economy of the municipality.

-Our interventions throughout 2016 have been sensitive to a call for evidence based programmes, and we have rallied behind the drive to focus on the most vulnerable groups, children and young adolescents (0-19 years) and the high risk group of young women (24 -34 years).
-At TVET colleges, dialogues mainly focus on new students that in most cases are experiencing life of independence for the first time.
-They are at an increased risk of falling prey to wrong people who may use them for sexual favours in return for money or gifts.
+Our interventions throughout the years have been sensitive to a call for evidence based programmes, and we have rallied behind the drive to focus on the most vulnerable groups, that is adolescent and young woman who are at increased risk to sexual exploitations resulting in unplanned pregnancies’.

 Outreach services are also conducted at workplace, to give information to clients that in most cases are unable to visit health care facilities due to work and other commitments.
 This enables employees to access basic screening services without absenting themselves from work.
 It also helps health care professionals to discuss with employers on how to support employees that are on any chronic medications, without discriminating them.